 Add the language key and string

 To add a language string to the language file, first navigate to the view.html.php file and copy the upper-case key from the JText underscore method, then paste it into the languages / site / en-GB / en-GB.com_breed.ini file, which is the main language file for our breeds component.One point to understand is that, the language keys should always be in uppercase, as proposed by Joomla.
 After that, we have pasted the key, the next step is to give its value, by putting an equal to sign with it and then the actual value, wrapped in double quotes, and then save the file.
 Thats it for now with this language configuration file.

 - - - - - -

 Now that our code for this step is ready, its time to update the breed.xml manifest file.
 We have to create a new file listing called “controller.php” and secondly a new folder listing, called “views” in the site section, as you can see in the code above, in bold letters.

 Adding a menu type to breeds list view:

 <?xml version="1.0" encoding="utf-8"?>

 <layout title="COM_BREED_TITLE_LIST_VIEW_BREEDS" option="View">

-You can link views to a dynamically generated menu at backend, through joomla.
-To make this work, it is necessary to identify these views in the way it is recognizable to administrators.
-This process is done through xml file in the component frontend.
-In this xml file, is a metadata element and the layout element inside it.
-The title parameter is the title, we are going to use in this view.
+You can link views to a dynamically generated menu at the backend through Joomla.
+To make this work, it is necessary to identify these views in a way that is recognisable to administrators.
+This process is done through an XML file in the component frontend.
+In this XML file, there is a metadata element and the layout element inside it.
+The title parameter is the title that we are going to use in this view.
 It is a language string and will be translated through a language file.
 Then we have a message for the layout.
 Both of these work together and add a title and description to the view.
-If we create additional views, we can create additional xml files for the views, we want to be connected to a menu item.
+If we create additional views, we can create additional XML files for the views that we want to be connected to a menu item.